8 pea companion plants and what you should avoid

 Turnips, known for their nutritious roots and garden resilience, grow in loamy soil with a pH range between 6.0 and 7.5.
 Full sunlight and consistent moisture nurture their robust foliage and prolific root development.
 Turnips provide invaluable benefits to neighboring plants by improving soil structure, suppressing weed growth, and enriching the soil with nutrients.

-Planting these plants next to pea have huge negative effects on the development of your plant.
+Planting these plants next to pea has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your pea.
 Because of these negative effects, we don’t recomment growing the plants below next to your pea.

 Onion